-As of June 5, 2014, we own four issued U.S. patents, seven pending U.S. patent applications and foreign counterpart applications, and one Patent Cooperation Treaty, or PCT, application that will allow us to seek corresponding protection worldwide, all of which relate to beloranib.
+As of September 30, 2014, we owned four issued U.S. patents, seven pending U.S. patent applications and foreign counterpart applications, and one Patent Cooperation Treaty, or PCT, application that will allow us to seek corresponding protection worldwide, all of which relate to beloranib.
 We have a license to two U.S. issued patents, one with corresponding issued foreign counterpart patents, that also relate to beloranib.
-We also co-own one patent application relating to methods of using beloranib with an option to exclusively license the co-owner rights.
+We also co-own one patent application relating to methods of using beloranib.

-As of June 5, 2014, we own seven pending U.S. patent applications with pending foreign counterpart applications and five PCT patent applications, all of which relate to our MetAP2 inhibitor program.
+As of September 30, 2014, we owned nine pending U.S. patent applications with pending foreign counterpart applications and three PCT patent applications, all of which relate to our internal efforts to discover novel MetAP2 inhibitors.
 Of these, one pending U.S. patent application with pending foreign counterpart patent applications and one PCT patent application relate to our early-stage product candidate ZGN-839.

-As of June 5, 2014, we own two pending U.S. patent applications with pending foreign counterpart patent applications, one pending PCT patent application and two U.S. provisional patent applications that relate to our second-generation MetAP2 inhibitor program.
+As of September 30, 2014, we owned one issued patent, two pending U.S. patent applications with pending foreign counterpart patent applications, one pending PCT patent application and two U.S. provisional patent applications that relate to our second-generation injectable MetAP2 inhibitor program.